UnusedSpace/MarlinFw/marlinfw/readme.md

 Optionale Voreinstellungen
 - Default Editor used by Git *->* Use Visual Studio Code as Git's default Editor
 - Name of the initial branch in new repositories *->* Let Git decide
-- PATH Environment *->* Git from the command line ans also from 3rd-party software
+- PATH Environment *->* Git from the command line and also from 3rd-party software
 - SSH executable *->* Use external OpenSSH
 - HTTPS transport backend *->* Use the native Windows Secure Channel library
 - Line ending conversions *->* Checkout Windows-style, commit Unix-style line endings